Bit-Byte-Bit/C-SOM-25/Markdown_artifacts/Update_log.md

     - Chapters [8-16]
 - We've opted into a high nutrient density, low volume meal-plan that should minimize the time spent in food-prep and eating, leaving more time for project work.
 - We've stabalized a schedule that will facilitae ***~33.5 hrs a week*** deveoted to the dissertation, though the week of 2024/10/07 will be disrupted due to new-employee training reseduled due to hurricane Helen.

+## 2024/10/07

+### Git:

+Today we're practicing with git in preperation for the migration to gitlabs.
+This obviously does not advance the state of the art, but will make managing the project easier and more professional.
+Version control, and tests, are essential for any large software project, such as the C-SOM-25 library.
+We've also taken this opportunity to correct a few typos in this very log file, and to add this entry.